IDI-Systems/acre2/docs/wiki/user/installation.md

 ### Configuration

 You can configure ACRE2 features to your needs.
-ACRE2 integrates fully into the [CBA_A3 Settings System](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System), accessible via the ingame configuration.
-This applies to [server side config](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System#server-settings) as well to the client side.
+ACRE2 uses the [CBA Settings System](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System), accessible via the in-game configuration.
+This applies to [server settings](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System#server-settings) as well as client settings.

 Especially for server admins on the shell level, you can get available settings by the configurations [export/import feature](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System#export-and-import-function).
 The options then need to go into [CBA's userconfig](https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System#userconfig) file.